Each year, we host three research groups working within and across the following fields:

-All faculty members who hold permanent, full-time, tenured academic positions at CAS' partner institutions in Norway are eligible to submit a project proposal, and assemble and lead the corresponding research group at CAS.
-Project leaders can invite prominent researchers from around the world to participate in their projects.
-It is preferable to have two project leaders for each project in order to share leadership responsibilities.
+Only faculty members who hold permanent, full-time, tenured academic positions at CAS' partner institutions in Norway are eligible to apply.
+The applicants will function as project leader and will assemble and lead their research group at CAS.
+In order to share leadership responsibilities it is advisable to have a co-leader.
+The co-leader must also hold a permanent, full-time, tenured academic position at one of CAS' partner institutions.
+The project leaders can invite prominent researchers from around the world to participate in their projects.
 Project leaders are encouraged to include Ph.D. candidates or postdoctoral fellows for career development and mentorship.

 CAS is modelled to further daily intellectual dialogue.
 The agreements between the Centre and our partner institutions guarantee that project leaders and group members employed in tenured academic positions at these institutions will be granted sabbatical leave with full salary during their stay at CAS.